MarTech Meaning- What is MarTech & Why Is It Important

 The metaverse concept is intriguing but still developing, so caution is needed before diving in too deeply.

-So, the future of martech will be shaped by its ability to be a powerful tool, provided it is used thoughtfully, ethically, and with a keen understanding of human behavior.
+So, the future of MarTech will be shaped by its ability to be a powerful tool, provided it is used thoughtfully, ethically, and with a keen understanding of human behavior.